asreview/asreview/docs/source/lab/simulation_cli.rst

 .. option:: dataset

     Required.
-File path or URL to the dataset or one of the SYNERGY datasets.
+File path or URL to the dataset or one of the SYNERGY+ datasets.

-You can also use one of the :ref:`SYNERGY dataset <lab/data_labeled:fully labeled data>`.
+You can also use one of the :ref:`SYNERGY+ dataset <lab/data_labeled:fully labeled data>`.
 Use the following command and replace ``DATASET_ID`` by the dataset ID.